sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/academic-fraud.md

   and use deadlines to limit the time a student has to complete the assessment.

-A further note of caution from a recent paper[^GENAI] about a study that demonstrated that allowing students to use GPT 4.0 in their course improved their performance but when GPT is no longer available, the student perform worse than students who have never used a LLM.
+A further note of caution from a recent paper[^GENAI] about a study that demonstrated that allowing students to use GPT 4.0 in their course improved their performance but when the LLM is no longer available, the students perform worse than students who have never used a LLM.

 ## Resources
 - [Artificial intelligence and academic integrity: striking a balance](https://www.timeshighereducation.com/campus/artificial-intelligence-and-academic-integrity-striking-balance)